 Camp Siegfried and the German American Bund

 Camp Siegfried was owned by the German American Bund, an American Nazi organization that sought to promote a positive view of Nazi Germany in the United States.
-Originally called Friends of the New Germany, the organization changed its name to the German American Bund in 1936 in an effort to appeal to a broader audience and to distance itself from its more radical roots.
+Originally called Friends of the New Germany, the organization changed its name to the German American Bund in 1936 to appeal to a broader audience and distance itself from its more radical roots.

 The new name was meant to emphasize the organization’s commitment to German-American identity and culture while also affirming its loyalty to Nazi Germany, albeit in a subtler manner.
-The change in name also helped to soften the organization’s image, as it no longer had the same association with the Nazi regime.
+The name change also helped soften the organization’s image, as it no longer had the same association with the Nazi regime.